mvolkmann/blog/src/smalltalk/41-morphic.md

 row := LayoutMorph newRow.
-row borderColor: Color red; borderWidth: 5. item := BoxedMorph new. item layoutSpec proportionalWidth: 1. "grows width to maximum available" row addMorph: item. row addMorph: BoxedMorph new. column addMorph: row.
+row borderColor: Color red; borderWidth: 5. item := BoxedMorph new color: Color lightGreen. item layoutSpec proportionalWidth: 1. "grows width to maximum available" row addMorph: item. row addMorph: (BoxedMorph new color: Color lightOrange). column addMorph: row.

 "Each of the column submorphs will have the same height be default.
 Since the column has a fixed height of 200, each row will have a height of 100."

 "The column LayoutSpec won't be honored unless it is inside a LayoutMorph." container := LayoutMorph newRow.